- Executive Summary

 For self-funded plans, the assessment is the responsibility of the employer, but Cigna can administer the payment on your behalf if you authorize Cigna to do so.

 - How is Cigna Assisting Self-funded Employers?

-To determine the average number of covered lives during the applicable benefit period, we will count the total number of lives covered under your Cigna-administered group health plan.
+To determine the average number of covered lives for each calendar year, we will count the total number of lives covered under your Cigna-administered group health plan.
 This snapshot will capture the enrollment counts on three specific dates in the first three quarters each year and divide that total by three.
 This is the same counting method that Cigna will use for calculating the reinsurance contribution that we are required to make for our insured plans.

 California Network plans